ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 "Your host mother asked me to meet with you," said Hero.
 Brent and Hero were eating at a French-themed restaurant in the quiet area south of Zhongxiao East.

-"Thanks for taking me out to dinner," said Brent.
-Hero nodded.

-"There are issues with your lateness to school," said Hero, slurping his French Onion soup.
+"There are issues with your lateness to school," said Hero.
+He looked away from Brent to slurp his French Onion soup.

 Brent felt annoyed because he wanted Hero to be different.
 At the exchange student orientation, Hero had spoken with gravity, looking like a movie character with his thick glasses and weird structured shirt.

-Brent said that he needed to write his college application essays, that he was going to apply for a special scholarship.
+Brent explained that he needed to write his college application essays, that he was going to apply for a special scholarship.

 "Nevertheless, your teachers and fellow students feel disrespected," said Hero.

 "I'm sorry about that," said Brent.

-Hero looked at Brent thoughtfully as the waiter poured a glass of wine.
+Hero looked at Brent thoughtfully as the waiter poured him a glass of wine.

 "You are being very foolish, I think," said Hero finally.
-"Why are you here?"
+"Why are you here?
+In Taiwan?"

 Brent was suddenly very aware of his body, staring at Hero's wine glass.